-Welcome to OpenMindKY, part of a state level volunteer effort to help reverse polarization and improve civil discourse in our nation.
-If you're asking yourself "How can we do that?", you've come to the right place. (nc)
+Welcome to OpenMindKY, a grass roots volunteer effort to help reverse polarization and improve civil discourse in our nation.
+If you're asking yourself "How can we do that?", you've come to the right place.

 “Morality binds and blinds.
 It binds us into ideological teams that fight each other as though the fate of the world depended on our side winning each battle.
 It blinds us to the fact that each team is composed of good people who have something important to say.”

 So you want to help reverse our nation's polarization and improve civil discourse.
 It's not going to happen by just encouraging people to be kinder to each other.
 It's only going to happen when large numbers of people achieve some level of intellectual humility and mutual understanding across differences.
 When we get there, then being kinder and improved discourse will come more naturally.